 1) Silent Walking

 Like my own experience as a kid, the basic instruction here is simply to walk as silently as possible.
+Maybe even add the suggestion of leaving no trace behind that someone could follow.

 When we deliberately walk as silently as possible, whether it’s over a carpet, creaky floor boards, or crunchy leaves on the forest floor, we are marshalling all of our attention to the act of walking, aware of the sounds and sensations in our muscles and at the soles of our feet.
 What’s more, making something playful is one of the best ways to teach, and certainly one of the most fun ways to learn.
 Find a reason to be a spy or scout, a Ninja, a tracker, or someone else who has to move in absolute silence, leaving no trail behind them, and watch how attention and awareness shift right into the present.